Skip to main content

 To appreciate how peptides function in the context of hair restoration, we must examine the specific mechanisms that govern the hair growth cycle.
 This cycle consists of three primary phases ∞ the anagen (growth) phase, the catagen (transition) phase, and the telogen (resting) phase.

-Androgenetic alopecia, the most common form of hair loss, is characterized by a progressive shortening of the and the miniaturization of the hair follicle itself.
+Androgenetic alopecia, the most common form of hair loss, is characterized by a progressive shortening of the anagen phase and the miniaturization of the hair follicle itself.
 Certain peptides, particularly the copper peptide GHK-Cu, directly intervene in these processes, offering a multi-pronged approach to support follicular health.

 How Do Peptides Influence Follicular Behavior?